 A publication sharing their recent growth praised their passion to succeed: “employees feel invested and motivated to keep making Stripe better, which only serves to contribute to the company’s growth” (Brown, 2019).
 Stripe seeks leaders that have displayed passion and grit in the past, as shown from a recent job description: At Stripe, we're looking for people with passion, grit, and integrity.
 Your skills and passion will stand out—and set you apart—especially if your career has taken some extraordinary twists and turns.
 Organizations similar to Stripe have aligned their organization to achieve complex problems and change the world.

 Strategies inevitably need to adjust, and even pivot, based on changes in the competitive landscape and external environment.
-Organizations that practice effective communication, prioritize strategic priorities, embrace this change, are biased toward action and find joy in the iterative feedback provided by customers and market will successfully implement strategy.
+Organizations that practice effective communication, prioritize strategic priorities, embrace this change, are biased toward action and find joy in the iterative feedback provided by customers and the market will successfully implement strategy.
 Organizations that incorporate the four key ingredients of strategy will succeed in providing excellent returns to shareholders and creating a high impact on the lives of customers and community members.